-At the start of this blog (Part 1), the controversy was over whether the tender for the ISDF should have been granted to Knysna Creative Heads Consortium as team member, Chris Mulder, could benefit from the course they steer Knysna in.
+At the start of this blog (Part 1), the controversy was over whether the tender for the ISDF should have been granted to Knysna Creative Heads Consortium.
+As a team member, Chris Mulder could benefit from the course they steer Knysna in.

 Is there a conflict of interest?